MuntashirAkon/AppManager/docs/guide/main-page.md

 - _Package name_ - Sort in ascending order based on package names
 - _Last update_ - Sort in descending order based on the package update date (or install date if it is a newly installed package)
 - _Shared user ID_ - Sort in descending order based on kernel user id
-- _App size/sdk_ - Sort in ascending order based on app sdk (sorting by app size in not currently available)
+- _Target SDK_ - Sort in ascending order based on the target SDK
 - _Signature_ - Sort in ascending order based on app's signing info
 - _Disabled first_ - List disabled apps first
 - _Blocked first_ - Sort in descending order based on the number of blocked components